COMPUTATIONAL

 Social Network Analysis

-SNA (social network analysis) is a method based on the mathematical theory of graphs and aimed at studying the structure of interactions between objects within a certain network.
-A network consists of nodes (individual actors in the network) and edges (relationships between nodes).
-SNA tools are used to analyze patterns of relationships between people in groups.
-Visualization of the network allows to see the structure of relationships, to identify non-obvious links and their nature, as well as formed groups of nodes – clusters.
+Social Network Analysis (SNA) is a method grounded in graph theory and aimed at studying the structure of interactions between objects within a network.
+A network consists of nodes (individual actors) and edges (relationships between nodes).
+SNA tools are used to analyze patterns of relationships between individuals or groups.
+Network visualization makes it possible to observe structural patterns, identify non-obvious connections and their characteristics, and detect groups of nodes– clusters.

 • Figure from Andrew Beveridge и Jie Shan (2016).
 The social network generated from "A storm of Swords"

-NLP (natural language processing) – is a group of methods that allow any kind of text to be analyzed using computer algorithms.
-NLP is also called computer/computational linguistics.
-One of the main advantages of the method is the automation of text data processing, as well as the ability to work with large volumes of texts that cannot be read even in a human lifetime.
+Natural Language Processing (NLP) is a group of methods that enables the analysis of textual data using computational algorithms.
+NLP is also referred to as computational linguistics.
+One of the main advantages of this approach is the automation of text data processing, as well as the ability to work with large volumes of text that could not be read even over a human lifetime.

-Despite the fact that researchers are likely to encounter NLP every day (both autocorrection of messages in correspondence and ChatGPT are based on such methods), work in this framework is not so common in sociology.
-NLP is usually used in cultural studies, political sociology, inequality studies, and so on.
+Despite the fact that researchers are likely to encounter NLP on a daily basis (for example, both message autocorrection and ChatGPT are based on such methods), work within this framework remains relatively uncommon in sociology.
+NLP is more frequently used in cultural studies, political sociology, and research on social inequality, among other fields.

-For example, Kozlowski et al. used text corpus analysis and word embeddings to study how meaning associations related to the definition of social class are formed in mass discourse.
-By analyzing large text files, they identified how different occupations, values, and social practices are associated with ideas about poverty, wealth, masculinity, and femininity.
+For example, Kozlowski et al. used text corpus analysis and word embeddings to study how meaning associations related to social class are formed in mass discourse.
+By analyzing large text corpora, the authors demonstrated how different occupations, values, and social practices become associated with ideas of poverty, wealth, masculinity, and femininity.

 In the figure presented, the authors visualize the distribution of sports using the “poor-rich” and “feminine-masculine” axes.
-Using the axes, they show how texts relate certain sports activities to social status and gender representations.
+This visualization illustrates how texts associate particular sports with social status and gender representations.
 Thus, boxing, hockey and basketball are associated with poverty and masculinity, tennis and golf – with wealth and masculinity, and softball and volleyball – “rich” and “feminine” sports.

 • Figure from Kozlowski et al. (2019).
 Associations by sport with class are presented on the X-axis, with gender on the Y-axis

-Causal Inference (CI) is a data analysis technique that seeks to identify causal relationships between phenomena.
-In simple terms, CI helps answer the question, “Did one event affect another?”
-For example, does a job retraining program increase a person's chances of getting a job?
+Causal Inference (CI) is a data analysis approach that seeks to identify causal relationships between phenomena.
+In simple terms, CI helps answer the question: “Did one event affect another?”
+For example, does a job retraining program increase a person’s chances of finding employment?
 Or does the introduction of a new drug reduce the likelihood of hospitalization?

-To answer such questions, simply analyzing correlation is not enough.
-Although two variables may be related, this does not mean that one causes the other.
-This phenomenon is often framed in the phrase “correlation doesn't imply causation”.
-Why is this so?
+To answer such questions, analyzing correlation alone is not sufficient.
+Although two variables may be related, this does not necessarily mean that one causes the other—a point commonly summarized by the phrase “correlation does not imply causation.”
+Why is this the case?

-One reason is that when we construct a correlation between two variables and try to establish causality (that one variable causes the other), we often miss the influence of a third variable (omitted variable) –that is, something that we did not take into account in the calculation, but which in reality has an effect.
+One reason is that when we construct a correlation between two variables and try to establish causality (that one variable causes the other), we often miss the influence of a third variable (an omitted variable)—that is, something that we did not take into account in the calculation but which, in reality, has an effect.

-One frequent demonstration of the presence of a third variable is the example of ice cream and sunburn.
-If we construct a correlation between the amount of ice cream consumed and the number of sunburn cases, its coefficient would indicate a fairly strong relationship.
+A common demonstration of the presence of a third variable is the example of ice cream and sunburn.
+If we construct a correlation between the amount of ice cream consumed and the number of sunburn cases, the coefficient would indicate a fairly strong relationship.
 However, we cannot logically say that ice cream affects sunburns or vice versa.
-In this case, we are missing a third variable, the season of the year.
-It is the summer time with hot weather that influences people to buy ice cream and at the same time is the cause of getting burns.
+In this case, we are missing a third variable: the season of the year.
+It is summertime, with hot weather, that encourages people to buy ice cream and, at the same time, increases the likelihood of sunburn.

-One example is a study by Eric Chyn, in which the author examined the long-term effects of the forced relocation of children from high-crime neighborhoods to less disadvantaged ones as a result of the demolition of public housing in Chicago.
+One example is a study by Eric Chyn, in which the author examined the long-term effects of the forced relocation of children from high-crime neighborhoods to less disadvantaged ones following the demolition of public housing in Chicago.
 Using data on employment, income, and education, the author compared two similarly characterized groups:

 – Those who were forced to move (experimental group);